 Belle Dupree was an ex-waitress at Mel’s Diner in many ways.
-In the plot of the tv series, as well as actually having played the role of Flo for the Scorsese film.
+In the plot of the TV series, as well as actually having played the role of Flo in the Scorsese film.
 Diane joined the show in Season 4 after Polly Holliday ventured out on her own spin-off.
 Allegedly, Alice herself, Linda Lavin, had trouble getting along with her co-stars, which is why Polly Holliday and Diane Ladd left the show.

 7. Charles Levin (Elliot Novak)

-Elliot Novak met and immediately fell for Vera Louise when he had her arrested and ticketed for jaywalking and soon ended up marrying.
+Elliot Novak met and immediately fell for Vera Louise when he had her arrested and ticketed for jaywalking and soon ended up marrying her.
 Charles Levin got his start in the mid-’70s and joined the cast of Alice in 1983.
 He also had the recurring role of Eddie Gregg on Hill Street Blues from 1982 to 1986.
 His next major role was in 1994 as A.D.A.
 Maury Abrams in NYPD Blue.

 Alice was a terrific ’70s sitcom with some great guest stars, too, including the legendary Desi Arnaz and even The Brady Bunch’s Florence Henderson.
 Who was your favorite employee at Mel’s Diner?
 Did you watch the spinoff show, Flo?
 Let us know in the comments, we wanna hear from you.